ideo/avocado/README.md

 - _Save Global String_ and _Retrieve Global String_

 ####Utilities
+- _Keyboard 2_, provides information about which key is being pressed
 - _Delay Value_, delay any value by the specified amount of time
 - _Gate_, stops the propagation of a signal
 - _Invert_, flips a boolean value